-There are tons of amazing travel destinations around the globe, but when you are considering a solo getaway you are most probably looking for a destination that is easy to navigate, safe and one that won’t break the bank!
+There are tons of amazing travel destinations worldwide.
+Still, when you are considering a solo getaway, you are probably looking for a destination that’s easy to navigate, safe, and one that won’t break the bank!
 Naturally, Europe is a great option for most.
-But if you are looking for something a bit more pocket-friendly, Asia is an excellent choice.
-Not only will you find that traveling in Asia is easy, safe and super cheap – here gastronomical eats, world-class activities and friendly people await every solo adventurer.
-But with so many awesome choices, it might be hard to choose exactly where to travel alone.
-For this reason, I recently got in touch with fellow travel bloggers to share their favourite Asia solo getaways.
+But if you are looking for something a bit more pocket-friendly, Asia is just the answer.
+Not only will you find traveling in Asia to be easy, safe, and super cheap – but here, gastronomical eats, world-class activities, mind-blowing landmarks, and friendly people also await every solo adventurer.

 Like most major Asian cities, Tokyo also offers a public transportation system that is fast, efficient and safe.
 Getting around this city on the Metro to see all the sights is easy and affordable.
 You’ll also find great shops and restaurants in many of the major Metro stations.